Mort's End: Plot

 The story picks up with Mort at the base of a mountain which he has aptly named "Mount Pointy Nipple".
 Mort, a green faced character with a strange haircut talks directly into the camera filming his whole life after "the event".
 Suddenly an African American man comes up from behind him.
 Up until this point, Mort had not seen anyone for years.
 This new contact is named Sheffield, and his back story starts the entire adventure.

-The adventure goes from Mount Pointy Nipple to Sheffield's Home town in "Leesiana" to find his long lost love, Gloria who he lost before the event occurred after a mix up put them into separate safety houses.
+The adventure goes from Mount Pointy Nipple to Sheffield's Home town in "Leesiana" to find his long lost love, Gloria, who he lost before the event occurred after a mix up put them into separate safety houses.
 So Mort, Sheffield, and Nick, whom they met after leaving their camera behind by accident, all set out for Leesiana where hilarious characters and antics ensue.

 In the second season, the adventure continues with Sheffield, Nick, and Mort heading to Europe still in pursuit of Gloria, Sheffield's love.
 They cross the great wide ocean to finally get to where they believe Gloria to be.
-Another season of hilarious adventures, and rock and roll karaoke.